kujiy/ctlog-fetcher/README.md

 ${DASHBOARD_URL} in `src.config.py`

 ## Support
-- If you have trouble with setup or operation, please contact the developer
+- Unfortunatelly, we have no support for this library

 ---